StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/about-tasks.md

 * Task logs also called activity

+## Highlights

+Tasks can be highlighted by using the flag or the pin.
+Flag is at the organization level when a pin is at the user level.

 ## Next steps

 Task details, require action from its users.
 Task details page displays a list of tasks.